 The clarinet mouthpiece as part of the instrument

-The clarinet mouthpiece is located on the upper part of the instrument.
-Along with the clarinet reed and the clarinet ligature, it allows the musician to produce sound.
+The clarinet mouthpiece is located at the upper end of the instrument.
+Along with the clarinet reed and clarinet ligature, it allows the musician to produce sound.

-The clarinet mouthpiece fits into the clarinet bore, in the baril to be precise.
+The clarinet mouthpiece fits into the bore, in the baril to be precise.
 The lower part of the mouthpiece, the shank, can be covered with cork to allow the pieces to fit together tightly.
 Some mouthpieces, like the Syos clarinet mouthpiece, are fitted with silicone band seals which serve the same purpose.

 Clarinet mouthpiece anatomy

 The clarinet mouthpiece is a masterpiece of complex geometry.
 It is the most important piece when it comes to sound production.
-Its internal geometry is responsible for variation in tone quality and the comfort for the musician.
+Its internal geometry is responsible for variation in tone quality and the comfort of play for the musician.

 Here is a diagram of the different parts of a clarinet mouthpiece:

 The most important parts are:

 - The tip opening, which corresponds to the distance between the reed and the mouthpiece tip

 - The mouthpiece baffle which is straight in most clarinet mouthpieces, but can vary in shape, particularly in jazz and klezmer clarinet mouthpieces.

 The b-flat clarinet mouthpiece

 The most popular clarinet is the b-flat clarinet (also known as the soprano clarinet).
 The most well-known b-flat clarinet mouthpiece brands are Vandoren, Selmer, Buffet Crampon, Pomarico, and Syos.

 The bass clarinet mouthpiece

 Bass clarinet is widely used in classical music as well as in modern musics, such as jazz and klezmer.
 The bass clarinet mouthpiece is wider and longer than the b-flat clarinet mouthpiece.